Arts Manager | Producer | European Projects Manager | Access Advisor

 Creative Work theme: digital image of an olive tree against light blue background.

 A new collaboration with shadowgrapher Drew Colby, Finger and Thumb Theatre, for his new production called ‘My Shadow and Me’.
-The show will premiere on 16th September 2017, at Junction, Goole.
+The show premiered on 16th September 2017, at Junction, Goole.

 Shadowgraphy – or “cinema in silhouette” as some may call it – is an artform that presents audiences mesmerising and playful performances by creating shadow images of anyone and anything using the performer’s hands: “in Drew Colby’s hands the artform is a source of comedy, beauty and wonder.”